 (3) For nonpoint sources considered in a TMDL that may affect the receiving water at stream flows at or below the stream design flows applicable under rule 3745-2-05 of the Administrative Code, LAs established in a TMDL shall be determined in accordance with rule 3745-2-05 of the Administrative Code such that water quality criteria are maintained at the design conditions.

-(4) For nonpoint sources considered in a TMDL that only affect the receiving water at stream flows higher than the stream design flows applicable under rule 3745-2-05 of the Administrative Code, LAs may be established using stream flows and procedures which Ohio EPA determines are appropriate for that nonpoint source and which shall ensure that applicable water quality standards will be maintained whenever that nonpoint source load occurs.
+(4) For nonpoint sources considered in a TMDL that only affect the receiving water at stream flows higher than the stream design flows applicable under rule 3745-2-05 of the Administrative Code, LAs may be established using stream flows and procedures that the director determines are appropriate for that nonpoint source and ensure that applicable water quality standards will be maintained whenever that nonpoint source load occurs.

-(G) Pollutant loads allocated to point sources in a TMDL shall be used to determine wasteload allocations (WLAs) for those point sources.
+(D) Point source wasteload allocations (WLAs).
+Pollutant loads allocated to point sources in a TMDL shall be used to determine WLAs for those point sources.